ibm-cloud-docs/apps/projects/compose_file.md

     image: mongo
 ```

-The services `web` and `mongo` are defined and each of them has configurations, which are defined in the Docker-Compose [documentation](https://docs.docker.com/compose/compose-file/compose-file-v2/).
+The services `web` and `mongo` are defined and each of them has configurations, which are defined in the Docker Compose [documentation](https://docs.docker.com/compose/compose-file/compose-file-v2/).

 The most relevant configurations are listed as follows:

-* build: The context and Dockerfile attributes are unnecessary here because they are the default values, but can be overwritten in this format.
+* `build`: The context and Dockerfile attributes are unnecessary here because they're the default values, but can be overwritten in this format.
 The context attribute defines the path to the name of the Dockerfile that is specified in the Dockerfile attribute.

-* tty: By specifying this attribute, the containers can remain running and not immediately exit, which is required for Docker-Compose support.
+* `tty`: By specifying this attribute, the containers can continue to run and don't immediately exit, which is required for Docker Compose support.

-* command: This attribute specifies the command to be run inside the containers.
+* `command`: This attribute specifies the command to be run inside the containers.

-* image and container_name: These attributes specify the names of the image and containers.
+* `image` and `container_name`: These attributes specify the names of the image and containers.